Checklist for applications for clinical trials with medical devices

 3. What data is given access to (e.g. is it in coded form?)

-5. That the personal data from the sequencing is processed according to the rules in the Data Protection Regulation and the Data Protection Act.
+5. That the personal data from the sequencing is processed in accordance with the rules of the General Data Protection Regulation and the Data Protection Act.

 Describe:

-1. That knowledge may emerge that was not foreseen (accidental discovery)
+1. That knowledge can emerge that was not foreseen (random findings)

-2. That the test subject will be informed in the rare situations where a change in the genes is discovered, which can cause a serious disease that can be prevented or treated
+2. That the subject will be informed in the rare situations where a genetic variation is detected that may cause serious disease that can be prevented or treated

-3. That it may also be relevant to inform family members if the information can prevent death or serious deterioration of health
+3. That it may also be appropriate to inform family members if the information can prevent death or serious deterioration of health

-4. That the subject can opt out of receiving information about accidental findings, but that in that case the subject must contact the researcher separately (Declaration on opting out of knowledge).
+4. That the trial subject can request not to receive information about random findings, but that the trial subject must contact the researcher separately (Declaration on opt-out of knowledge).

-5. How the subject can get information about the results of the study.
+5. How the subject can get information about the outcome of the study.

-2. The same conditions as in Research into biological material with exemption from consent must be explained.
-See possibly Guidelines on Biobanks
+2. The same conditions must be explained as in Research on biological material with exemption from consent.
+See also. here.

-1. Give concrete reasons for how either i., ii. or iii. is fulfilled:
+1. Explain specifically how either i., ii. or iii. is fulfilled:

-1. It's about the child's clinical condition, the patient group gets a benefit, and you verify data from research with habile or other experimental methods.
-Healthy children are discouraged from genome research
+1. It is about the child's clinical condition, the patient group gets a benefit, and you test data from research with competent or other experimental methods.
+Healthy children are discouraged from genomics

-2. The experiment benefits the child directly, and genome research with adults does not provide the same benefit
+2. The experiment directly benefits the child, and genomics with adults does not provide the same benefit

-3. Genomic research can only be carried out with this age group, which receives very large benefits and is exposed to minimal risk.
+3. Genomics can only be carried out with this age group, which benefits very much and is exposed to minimal risk.

-2. Describe whether incidental findings can occur that only become apparent in adulthood
+2. Describe whether random findings may occur that only become apparent in adulthood

 III.
 Special requirements: Research on the deceased

 When it comes to research on the deceased, a number of information included in the standard protocol will naturally have to be omitted, e.g. procedures for information and consent and the like.
-This guide is supplemented with applicable legal regulations to clarify the interface with the Health Act.
+This guide has been supplemented with current legal rules to clarify the interface with the Danish Health Act.

-1. Describe whether it is research into material taken at autopsy (Section 8, subsection 1 of the Committees Act):
+1. Describe whether it is research on material taken by autopsy (section 8(1) of the Committee Act):

-2. The material was taken before 1 January 2012 (no requirement for consent according to the Health Act), or
+2. The material was extracted before 1 January 2012 (no requirement for consent under the Danish Health Act), or

-3. The material was taken after 1 January 2012 (with consent pursuant to Section 187 of the Health Act, see the Ministry of Health's Guidance on consent for research into tissue and other biological material taken during forensic autopsy.
-See Guidance on consent for research on tissue and other biological material that taken by forensic autopsy
+3. The material was extracted after 1 January 2012 (with consent pursuant to section 187 of the Danish Health Act, see the Ministry of Health's Guidelines on consent to research in tissues and other biological material taken by forensic autopsy.
+See Guidelines on consent for research on tissue and other biological material taken at a forensic autopsy.

-4. Medical autopsies (with consent according to § 187 of the Health Act, see the Ministry of Health's Guidance on consent to medical autopsies etc. (hospital autopsies)
+4. Medical autopsies (with consent pursuant to section 187 of the Danish Health Act, see the Ministry of Health's Guidelines on consent to medical autopsies, etc. (hospital autopsies).NB: Declarations for information and consent do not need to be submitted.

-2. Describe that this is research on biological material from the deceased, but not an autopsy, cf. section 8, subsection of the committee act.
-2:
+2. Describe that it is research on biological material from the deceased, but not an autopsy, cf. section 8(2) of the Committee Act:

-1. Donation of the deceased's body to science according to Section 188 of the Health Act, or
+1. The deceased's donation of the body to science pursuant to section 188 of the Health Act, or

-2. Other interventions according to Section 8, subsection of the Committee Act.
-2
+2. Other interventions pursuant to section 8(2) of the Committee Act

 Download